Home > Blog >

 Below, we examine the latest customer loyalty statistics in 2025.
 These insights offer clarity on what businesses should track and how to translate loyalty data into action.

 Loyalty programs are no longer optional add-ons.
 They are now core components of most brand strategies.
 That is because they influence customer behavior, retention, and brand perception.
 As businesses across various sectors race to differentiate themselves, the evolution of loyalty infrastructure becomes a key area of investment.
+Brands leveraging post-purchase platforms are increasingly integrating loyalty triggers directly into the delivery and fulfillment experience.

 • 91% of companies globally have loyalty programs: This massive adoption underscores the critical role of loyalty mechanisms in driving customer retention and boosting repeat purchases.